 As care teams urgently seek therapeutic protocols to treat and prevent complications arising from COVID-19, Dr. Yaghi and his colleagues note that the identification of higher laboratory hypercoagulability factors, including elevated D-dimer levels, suggests the use of therapeutic anticoagulation could be beneficial in preventing stroke in these patients.

-“Our study appears to confirm that this patient population experiences higher rates of thrombotic complications such as ischemic stroke, heart attack, and blood clots,” notes Dr. Yaghi.
+“Our study appears to confirm that this patient population experiences higher rates of thrombotic complications such as ischemic stroke, heart attack, and blood clots,” notes Dr. Frontera.
 “Since these patients also have a significantly higher rate of mortality than the historical and contemporary controls, more research is needed to test the use of anticoagulant protocols to prevent clotting and improve outcomes.”

 With a therapeutic anticoagulation protocol initiated across NYU Langone in early April, more research is underway to test the safety and efficacy of therapeutic versus prophylactic anticoagulation in patients with COVID-19 infection and mild to moderate elevation in D-dimer levels.
 As additional data inform our understanding of the role of anticlotting medications in COVID-19 care protocols, the new research has immediate implications for the evaluation and care of these patients.
-“Patients and healthcare workers alike should be aware of the threat of stroke with COVID-19 infection and respond quickly to symptoms of stroke, even in young patients who are not normally at risk,” adds Dr. Yaghi.
+“Patients and healthcare workers alike should be aware of the threat of stroke with COVID-19 infection and respond quickly to symptoms of stroke, even in young patients who are not normally at risk,” adds Dr. Frontera.